Lab session: predicting time series

 Digression: RNN weights and network topology

 In order to get a better understanding of the network topology and weights, here we go through how to extract the relevant parameters from the model.
-The model consists of several layers that we can inspect by printing the model:
+The model consists of several layers that we can inspect by printing the model (the numbers are based on the suggested solution Vanilla RNN model above):

 Code